 We believe that deep learning technology has a bright future and will move beyond being a support tool for performing many routine tasks autonomously.
 The question is, however, what impacts such changes would mean for physicians and how regulators will tackle these challenges.

 Under the current EU legislation, there are no set rules that distinguish requirements for second, concurrent, or first reader tools.
-With the MDR coming into force in 2020, there will be a more stringent framework in place overall, but it will not directly introduce specific second, concurrent, or first reader tool requirements (2).
+With the MDR coming into force in 2020, there will be a more stringent framework in place overall, but it will not directly introduce specific second, concurrent, or first reader tool requirements.

 What is not clarified, however, and remains a gap in the current framework, leaving all stakeholders in the dark, is the level of (clinical) validation that would be required for each level.
 What type of clinical data and performance would be acceptable for meeting regulatory requirements, e.g. for first reader tools?
-Questions that will come up: would this require the conduct of prospective, rather than retrospective studies?
+Questions that will come up: Would this require the conduct of prospective, rather than retrospective studies?
 The current EU regulatory framework leaves these questions for a notified body to interpret, which might not ensure a level playing field in the market (considering the multitude of Notified Bodies).

 Although high level, some of these requirements go hand-in-hand with needs from clinical practice in my point of view.
-The acceptance that first reader AI tools are on the horizon needs to be acknowledged by both the regulators and clinicians.
+The acceptance that first reader AI tools are on the horizon needs to be acknowledged by both regulators and clinicians.

-In conclusion, development and use of AI today is in its infancy.
-Changes to the medical environment will come but will take time.
+In conclusion, the use of AI today is in its infancy.
+Changes to the medical environment will come but they will take time.
 When humans start transferring parts of their responsibilities to AI-driven systems, control will be relevant both from regulators to ensure a level playing field for manufacturers exist, and from physicians to ensure that quality of care is guaranteed.
 These are interesting times with challenges ahead, with proper industry and regulator alignment, patients and physicians should be able to provide a high level of patient care.

 This blog is limited to regulatory requirements around AI solutions and their role in clinical practice.
 However, there are many more aspects to consider when this technology evolves, for example, related to the need for patient consent, or how about complexities around continuous learning?
-Especially the latter leaves us with additional regulatory questions, which we will address in future blog posts.
+Especially the latter leaves us with additional regulatory questions, which we will address in future articles.